Docs

 jan launch

-Jan will ask you to pick an agent (Claude Code, OpenClaw, opencode), then automatically download and set up Jan's foundation model and wire it to the agent for you.
+Jan will ask you to pick an agent (Claude Code or OpenClaw), then automatically download and set up Jan's foundation model and wire it to the agent for you.
 No config files, no API keys, no cloud β€” your agent runs entirely on your own hardware.

 Commands